jeremyrayjewell/cyber_journal/writeups/overthewire/bandit11.md

 ## PURPOSE

-This level is another encryption challenge.
+Whereas the last level was an encoding challenge, this one is an encryption challenge.
 Letters having been "rotated by 13" indicates the use of ROT13, a Caesar cipher with a shift of 13.
 The Caesar cipher is an elementary substitution cipher which works by shifting each letter in a text by a fixed number of position in the alphabet.
 It is not very secure, but it is easily reversible.

 The `tr` command (*translate* or *transliterate*) reads from a standard input, replaces (translates) characters found in the first set with the corresponding character in the second set, and writes to standard output.
 The arguments which we give to `tr` are first the *search* set and second the *replacement* set: